GenSpectrum/LAPIS-SILO/README.md

 ### Running SILO locally with CLion

-`./run` contains run configurations for CLion that are ready to use.
+`.run` contains run configurations for CLion that are ready to use.
 They assume that you configured CMake in CLion to use `./build` as build directory.
 CLion should be able to detect those files automatically.